 Parking permits can be obtained at the Department of Public Safety (DPS).
-Faculty, students, and staff should complete the vehicle registration form and return to the Public Safety office to obtain a parking permit.
+Faculty, students, and staff should complete the vehicle registration form in Self-Service Banner and return to the Public Safety office to obtain a parking permit.
 Visitors may also request a visitor parking permit at DPS.

-University parking permits must be affixed to the lower left, drivers side of the winshield.
+University parking permits must be affixed to the lower left, driver's side of the windshield.
 Parking hangtags must be clearly displayed from the rearview mirror.

 The following items are required to register vehicles with the Department of Public Safety:

-Drivers are encouraged to register vehicles prior to driving them on campus.
+Drivers are required to register vehicles prior to driving them on campus.

 Vehicles may be registered at any time during the semester.
 Once registered the permit remains valid until August 31st of the current year.

 Students, Faculty and Staff must register vehicles annually at the beginning of each FALL SEMESTER with DPS.